AstrobioMike/AstrobioMike.github.io/R/basics.md

 We can also store multiple items into a single variable.
-A one-dimensional object holding multiple items that are of the same "type" (e.g., numeric, or character) is known as a *vector*. **To put multiple items into one object, we can use the `c()` function**, stemming from "concatenate".
+A one-dimensional object holding multiple items is called a *vector* in R. **To put multiple items into one object, we can use the `c()` function**, for "concatenate".
 Here we'll make a vector of numbers:

 ```R
 y <- c(5, 6, 7)